SiaFoundation/siad/changelog/v1.4.8/key-updates/4332-unpin-dir.md

 - Add support for unpinning directories from Skynet.
-- Add support for unpinning multiple files or directories in a single command.
+- Add support for unpinning multiple files in a single command.